timmyjose-projects/lox.vim/README.md

    ```

-(Note: In case this doesn't work, try regenerating the tags for help files by running `:Helptags`).
+(Note: In case this doesn't work, try regenerating the tags for help files by running `:helptags doc`).

 # LICENCE